sykoram/sis/README.md

 ## Download

-Download the APK from [Releases](https://github.com/sykoram/sis/releases) and install it ("Install apps from external/unknown sources" has to be allowed in your Android).
+Download the APK file from [Releases](https://github.com/sykoram/sis/releases) &rarr; Assets &rarr; app-release.apk.

+To install it, "Install apps from unknown/external sources" option has to be enabled in your Android.
+This option should be found somewhere in settings.
+You can try: \
+"Settings &rarr; Apps & notifications &rarr; Special app access &rarr; Install unknown apps" \
+"Settings &rarr; Security &rarr; Unknown sources"

+Open the downloaded APK file and you should be able to install it.
+You might see a "Blocked by Play Protect" message, because I'm not a verified developer and the app is not being installed from Google Play.

 ## Project Installation, Build and Run

-Clone this repository and import into [Android Studio](https://developer.android.com/studio/).
+Clone this repository and import it into [Android Studio](https://developer.android.com/studio/).

 See the *Build* and *Run* menu to run the app, build it or generate signed APK.